xojs/xo/readme.md

   Options
     --fix             Automagically fix issues
-    --reporter        Reporter to use
+    --fix-dry-run     Automatically fix problems without saving the changes to the file system --reporter        Reporter to use
     --env             Environment preset  [Can be set multiple times] --global          Global variable  [Can be set multiple times]